cdfredrick/AstroComb_HPF/startup.md

 17. Reset the FiberLock to a known state
     - Note: this step is performed in the *Kangoo* app
     1. Stop at the center of its range
-    2. Disable automatic relocking (found in the "hidden parameters")
+    2. Disable automatic re-locking (found in the "hidden parameters")
 18. Setup the broadening stage
-    1. Enable output of the Nufern amplifier at 0%
-    2. Enable the FiberLock by selecting the "search" button in the Kangoo GUI
+    1. Enable the FiberLock by selecting the "search" button in the Kangoo GUI
-    3. Enable the NanoTracks by selecting the "track" button in the Kinesis GUI
+    2. Enable the NanoTracks by selecting the "track" button in the Kinesis GUI
-    4. Turn up the Nufern amplifier to 30% in increments of 10% while confirming that the FiberLock and NanoTracks are locked and tracking
+    3. Turn up the Nufern amplifier to 30% in increments of 10% while confirming that the FiberLock and NanoTracks are locked and tracking
+    4. Adjust the Nufern power in 1% increments until the dispersive wave is visible on the OSA
 	5. Close the FiberLock's Kangoo GUI
-    6. Adjust the ~~rotation stage~~ nufern power in 1% increments until the dispersive wave is visible on the OSA
-    7. Close the Kinesis GUI
+    6. Close the Kinesis GUI
 19. Start "broadening_stage.py"
 20. Start "spectral_shaper.py"
     - Schedule optimizations as needed